lookit/lookit-docs/docs/source/community-involvement.rst

 Community involvement
 ================================================

-Currently Lookit is run by three people working at home during a pandemic.
+Currently the Children Helping Science (CHS) project is run by three people working at home during a pandemic.
 We had a description here of all the things we do, but really, enough said.

-Ways *all* Lookit researchers contribute
+Ways *all* CHS researchers contribute
 ----------------------------------------

 1. Peer-to-peer support